 We are currently a team of about fifteen full-time equivalent researchers and program staff.
 We also benefit from the participation of several Visiting Fellows and interns.
 The Centre is also the hub of a large network of Associates, and home to several PhD students.

 In the past five years, the Development Policy Centre has become Australia’s leading source of analysis on the areas we cover.
 You can read about our contributions under our three research pillars and seven themes.
 Our blog is now established as Australia’s most active online forum for discussion on aid and development policy.
-During 2015 we published eight discussion papers and one report, and made submissions to four parliamentary inquiries.
+During 2016 we published seven discussion papers, five policy briefs and seven reports, and made submissions to four parliamentary and government inquiries.
 We also hosted 25 public lectures and seminars and one conference in Canberra, and co-hosted two conferences in Port Moresby, Papua New Guinea, and Suva, Fiji.

 To read more about the Centre take a look at Devpolicy’s 2015 Annual Report.
 Our 2016 Annual Report will be available soon.

 On Thursday 22 November 2012, Harold Mitchell AC announced a donation from the Harold Mitchell Foundation to the Development Policy Centre of $2.5 million over 5 years.
 The funding supports the Centre in its core functions of research and encouraging public discussion of aid effectiveness, the Pacific and PNG, and development policy.
 See the press release for more details.